LeelaChessZero/lczero.org/content/dev/wiki/Building-lc0-on-Android,-with-Termux.md

 After the install you should be ready to start adding packages, but give the app permissions to access the **storage** as you'll need it later.

-## Automated installation

-Just copy/paste the following command into your Termux, press enter and wait, everything will be ready when it's done.

-`pkg install curl && curl -L https://git.io/fj8jq | sh`

-It will build and install the engine to your DroidFish/**uci** folder, the libs and weights to DroidFish/**lib**.
-They will be ready to use with the DroidFish fork provided [here](https://github.com/lealgo/droidfish/releases/tag/1.74-lc0).
-Done, no more fiddling needed.

-If for some reason you can't find the engine files, then something went wrong and you'll need to start again clean, reinstall Termux and follow the steps in the remaining sections.

-**Disclaimer** This is a simple script I wrote and tested on my phone only.
-It might not work for you, but please report any issues on Discord.

 ## Add repos and required packages

 You will need to add a custom repo that has clang, openblas and other goodies.
 Don't worry, the repo is listed on the Termux wiki [https://wiki.termux.com/wiki/Package_Management](https://wiki.termux.com/wiki/Package_Management).